 Where To Stay in Chiang Mai, Thailand

-With just 3 days in Chiang Mai, it’s important to stay somewhere centrally located.
-We highly recommend staying in the Old Town.
-Our favored location is in the northeastern quadrant of the Old Town.
 We spent hours – maybe days – researching the best place to stay in Chiang Mai.
 The factors we considered for booking a hotel were location, amenities and cost.

-Chada Mantra Boutique Hotel Chiang Mai
+Chada Mantra Boutique Hotel

 The rooms are spacious, clean and bright with ice-cold air con.
 Our top-floor, corner room had two balconies that overlooked the street, which was busy during the day but quiet at night.
-As it is a small hotel, we recommend booking in advance.
-Check now for availability and rates!

-Things To Pack For Chiang Mai, Thailand
+Things To Pack for Chiang Mai

-Bug Spray and Sun Protection for Chiang Mai
+Bug Spray and Sun Protection

-Travel Camera for Chiang Mai Photos
+Travel Camera

-Day Pack for Chiang Mai Trips
+Day Pack

 Whether you travel with a backpack or a suitcase, you will also want to have a great day bag to organize and secure all of your essential everyday travel items!